 The blog, which i named Fifth World Journal, was great fun to write, for a time.
 Then, for reasons that would require too long a post, the site went off-line for a time.
 By the time everything was repaired and ready to get back blogging, two big things had changed.

-Well, it’s a new day.
-My civic posting complete, i’m a free-range blogger once again.
+In 2013, my civic posting complete, I became a free-range blogger once again.
 So, this is my Fifth World Journal at Prairiepomes.com

 So, I hope, will you.